 This study reported that ALN-PCS, an RNAi drug designed to inhibit the synthesis of the PCSK9 transcript, was well tolerated and significantly lowered PCSK9 and LDL cholesterol in healthy volunteers with raised cholesterol.
 This study is the first systemic trial of an RNAi drug to report an effect on a clinically validated endpoint (LDL cholesterol).
 Future larger, prospective trials are needed to fully assess the benefit and long-term safety of ALN-PCS in various patient populations, including those on statins, those who are statin intolerant, and those with defects in LDL receptor function.
 Several monoclonal antibodies to PCSK9 are also in later phases of clinical trials (LAPLACE-TIMI 57; ODYSSEY Combo II), and the drug class of PCSK9 inhibitors is likely to become an attractive modality for the treatment of individuals with refractory hypercholesterolemia, statin intolerance, or elevated LDL despite high-dose statins, provided safety and efficacy are confirmed in larger studies.

-Keywords: Healthy Volunteers, Proprotein Convertases, Cholesterol, Biological Markers, Hydroxymethylglutaryl-CoA Reductase Inhibitors, RNA Interference, Hypercholesterolemia, Single-Blind Method
+Keywords: Healthy Volunteers, Proprotein Convertases, Cholesterol, Biomarkers, Hydroxymethylglutaryl-CoA Reductase Inhibitors, RNA Interference, Hypercholesterolemia, Single-Blind Method

 < Back to Listings